-In the mezcal world a tepache is the mixture of water and bagaso fermented to produce the low ABV mash that will be distilled into mezcal.
-But, in the wider world of Mexican food tepache is a fermented drink made from pineapple rinds, cinnamon sticks, piloncillo, and water.
+In the wider world, tepache is a fermented drink made from pineapple rinds, cinnamon sticks, piloncillo, and water.
 Street vendors hawk it throughout Mexico.
 The classic delivery is in a to-go cup or little plastic bag with a straw in it.
-At some point in history a mezcal maker probably realized that the fermentation in a pineapple tepache was the same process and adopted the word because the pineapple version existed before the Spanish came to Mexico.
+At some point in history, a mezcal maker probably realized that the fermentation in a pineapple tepache was a similar process and adopted the word.
+(The pineapple version existed before the Spanish came to Mexico.)

-It’s a wonderfully refreshing drink that has all sorts of health claims derived from its fermentation.
-Today many make it using other fruits like mangoes and spices like tumeric.
+Tepache is a wonderfully refreshing drink that has all sorts of health claims derived from its fermentation.
+Today many people make it using other fruits like mangoes, and get creative by adding spices such as tumeric.
 It has also made something of a complete circuit because pineapple tepache is now used by bartenders as a cocktail mixer.
 So, you could be drinking a mezcal made from a tepache of agave mixed with a fresh pineapple tepache.

 The next time you have a pineapple at home, don’t discard the rinds, make some tepache.
 It just takes a bit of time and can be drunk fresh or for your home cocktails or integrated into all sorts of recipes like the tepache coconut tart below.